LeoAdamek/emacs.d/README.md

 * MELPA (I know this isn't a popular choice, and I will look at using git submodules in place of MELPA)
 * Marmalade Repo
 * ELPA (the default repo)

+### Really Useful™ Packages Included

+The following packages are included by default which are really useful:

+* `magit` -- Magical Git integration
+* `yasnippet` -- Powerful snippet system + custom snippets
+* `origami` -- Powerful, flexible code folding
+* `moe-theme` -- Excellent theme, so kawaii~
+* `nxml-mode` -- Powerful XML editing tools.

+I'm aware half of those started with "Powerful", but you find a better way to describe them!